Is It Safe To Take Hydrochlorothiazide While Breastfeeding?

 Image: Shutterstock

 Yes!
 It is safe to have hydrochlorothiazide while breastfeeding, but remember to only take low doses.
-You can have a low dose, such as 25 milligrams or even lesser than that every day while nursing your newborn.
+You can have a low dose, such as 25 milligrams or even less than that every day while nursing your newborn.
 Even though the drug passes into the breast milk, its low concentration does not affect infant health adversely.
 Also, hydrochlorothiazide does not alter the milk composition or inhibit milk production.
 Having the medication just before the longest interval of your infant’s sleep reduces the amount of the drug’s transfer to your newborn.
 However, make sure you have a word with your doctor and have only prescribed doses of the medication to prevent the risk of potential adverse effects while nursing.

 protip_icon Point to consider